 University of Massachusetts at Amherst

-Archaeology of the ANE & Mediterranean World/ Archaeology & the Bible
+Archaeology of the ANE & Mediterranean World / Archaeology of the Bible

 Suzanne Richard, Ph.D.

 The New Testament section of the 2015 EGLBS Annual Meeting is planning two sessions.
 The first will be a session focused on the letters of Paul.
 We are particularly interested in papers that focus on Pauline epistolary research (i.e., research of the letters themselves: dating, composition, construction, textual reliability, authorship, form/structure, interpolation, conflation).
 The second session will be open, and we welcome proposals on all areas of New Testament research pertaining to materials (canonical and extra-canonical) other than those of the Pauline corpus.

 - Comparative Literature of the Ancient Near East & Mediterranean World